 - Caregiver College

 - State of Florida Mandated Training for Professions

 Community Awareness Presentations

 The Basics is a workshop for anyone who would like to know more about Alzheimer’s disease and related dementias.
-This workshop is perfect for community presentations, corporate employee wellness meetings, church groups, civic meetings and more.

 The workshop’s information includes: